sepiroth-x/vantapress/README.md

 If you find VantaPress useful, consider giving credit:
 ```
-Powered by VantaPress v1.0.0 - Created by Sepirothx
+Powered by VantaPress v1.0.0 - Created by Sepiroth X Villainous
 ```

 ---